 Know your farmer, know your food

 Our farm share is a direct partnership between you and our farm, enabling you to buy fresh and support local.
 When you purchase a share, you support our farm through the inherent risks and tasty rewards of farming.
-You pay an advance seasonal membership fee to cover the production costs of farming, and you receive in exchange a consistent share of our fresh harvest.
+You pay an advance seasonal membership fee to cover the production costs of farming, and you receive in exchange a weekly share of our high-quality, fresh harvest.
+Each basket feeds a family of 2-4 depending on diet & hunger.
 The produce, eggs, and cut flowers are distributed to you at a central location during a designated time.
 Funds generated from the farm share go directly to the farm.

 Our goal is to provide the best tasting produce so that your family can have farm-to-table meals every night.
 Each week we will send favorite recipes using Wild Hope ingredients to inspire your cooking.